Solomkp/Gonna-Make-It-by-Jordan-cabo-Smith/README.md

 <<<<<<< HEAD
-# 🎵 Yes or No - Music Promo Page
+# 🎵 Gonna Make It - Music Promo Page

-This is a responsive, single-page promotional website for the song **"Yes or No"** by **Jordan Cabo Smith**.
+This is a responsive, single-page promotional website for the song **"Gonna Make It"** by **Jordan Cabo Smith**.
 The page is designed to showcase the music, offer streaming and download links, and collect fan emails for updates.

 ## 🚀 Live Demo